Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

    An optional pointer to a clear function for the garbage collector.
 This is only used if the :const:`Py_TPFLAGS_HAVE_GC` flag bit is set.

-   The :c:member:`~PyTypeObject.tp_clear` member function is used to break reference cycles in cyclic garbage detected by the garbage collector.
-Taken together, all :c:member:`~PyTypeObject.tp_clear` functions in the system must combine to break all reference cycles.
-This is subtle, and if in any doubt supply a :c:member:`~PyTypeObject.tp_clear` function.
-For example, the tuple type does not implement a :c:member:`~PyTypeObject.tp_clear` function, because it's possible to prove that no reference cycle can be composed entirely of tuples.
+   The :attr:`tp_clear` member function is used to break reference cycles in cyclic garbage detected by the garbage collector.
+Taken together, all :attr:`tp_clear` functions in the system must combine to break all reference cycles.
+This is subtle, and if in any doubt supply a :attr:`tp_clear` function.
+For example, the tuple type does not implement a :attr:`tp_clear` function, because it's possible to prove that no reference cycle can be composed entirely of tuples.
-   Therefore the :c:member:`~PyTypeObject.tp_clear` functions of other types must be sufficient to break any cycle containing a tuple.
-This isn't immediately obvious, and there's rarely a good reason to avoid implementing :c:member:`~PyTypeObject.tp_clear`.
+   Therefore the :attr:`tp_clear` functions of other types must be sufficient to break any cycle containing a tuple.
+This isn't immediately obvious, and there's rarely a good reason to avoid implementing :attr:`tp_clear`.

-   Implementations of :c:member:`~PyTypeObject.tp_clear` should drop the instance's references to those of its members that may be Python objects, and set its pointers to those members to *NULL*, as in the following example::
+   Implementations of :attr:`tp_clear` should drop the instance's references to those of its members that may be Python objects, and set its pointers to those members to *NULL*, as in the following example::